linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

                   )
 ```

 Depending on your internet connection, this could take several to tens of seconds to download.
-It takes seconds to pull down a full day depending on your machine (my stats: 2 days full coverage, 29 seconds, 263,707 row by 62 column dataframe that is 569.5 MB).
+My query took 29 seconds to return 263,707 a row by 62 column dataframe that is 569.5 MB.
 The time to download data will be drastically reduced <a href="https://github.com/linwoodc3/gdeltPyR/issues/24" target="_blank">when `gdeltPyR` includes a direct connection to Google BigQuery.</a>  GDELT also ships data out in 15 minute intervals; if you set the `coverage` parameter to `False`, it takes 1-2 seconds to return a 2000-3000 row by 62 column dataframe.

-The dataframe has a row for each record and each record corresponds to a news article.
-Because the GDELT `events` table revolves around the CAMEO code, one article can have multiple entries with a different CAMEO code.
-To see the full details on the columns see the <a href="https://github.com/linwoodc3/gdelt2HeaderRows/blob/master/schema_csvs/GDELT_2.0_Events_Column_Labels_Header_Row_Sep2016.csv" target="_blank">schema descriptions here.</a> The most relevant columns for this post are described in the table below:
+As disscussed earlier, one article can have multiple entries with different CAMEO codes.
+Our goal is to use the returned metadata to filter down to the relevant records.
+To see the full details on the columns/metadata, see the <a href="https://github.com/linwoodc3/gdelt2HeaderRows/blob/master/schema_csvs/GDELT_2.0_Events_Column_Labels_Header_Row_Sep2016.csv" target="_blank">schema descriptions here.</a> The most relevant columns for this post are described in the table below:

 | Column Name  |  Description |
 |---|---|